bennettmcelwee/tweet-copier/readme.txt

 First you'll need to obtain credentials from Twitter.
 This allows your Tweet Copier plugin to access Twitter.

-1. Go to [Twitter Developers](https://dev.twitter.com/) and sign in using your normal Twitter login.
-2. Click your icon at the top right and select *My Applications*
-3. Click *Create a new application*
-4. For *Name*, type `Tweet Mirror for` and your blog name, for example `Tweet Mirror for Spiderblog`.
-Fill in other fields as appropriate and create the application.
-5. On the application screen, click *Create my access token*
-6. Your credentials are the the codes next to *Consumer key*, *Consumer secret*, *Access token* and *Access token secret*
+1. Log in your WordPress dashboard, click *Settings* on the left and click *Tweet Copier*.
+2. Follow the instructions to register your Tweet Copier with Twitter and enter the information into the Tweet Copier settings screen.
+3. Click the *Authenticate* button to tell Twitter who will be fetching tweets.

 Now set up the Tweet Copier plugin.

-1. Log in your WordPress dashboard, click *Settings* on the left and click *Tweet Copier*.
-2. Enter the four credentials from the Twitter page.
-3. Enter the screen name of the Twitter account you want to copy.
+1. Enter the screen name of the Twitter account you want to copy.
 It can be yours or anybody else's.
-4. If you want, adjust the other settings.
+2. If you want, adjust the other settings.
-5. Click <em>Save Settings</em>.
+3. Click *Save Settings*.

 == Frequently Asked Questions ==